18 September 2018

 HTTP Server benchmark

-To test the performance of HTTP server using Swoole, I’ve created an app in Node – which can do exactly the same thing as the one in Swoole – and also a NGINX server which serves index.html as a static file.
-All dockerized in 3 separate containers.
+To test the performance of the HTTP server using Swoole, I’ve created an app in Node – which can do exactly the same thing as the one in Swoole – and also an NGINX server that serves index.html as a static file.
+All are dockerized in three separate containers.

 Then, I used wrk tool to hit these containers hard.
-Results were astounding.
+The results were astounding.

-As mentioned before, Swoole offers a method to create websocket server.
-It works asynchronously, follows the same methodology as HTTP and other Swoole functionalities.
+As mentioned before, Swoole offers a method to create a WebSocket server.
+It works asynchronously and follows the same methodology as HTTP and other Swoole functionalities.
 In my opinion, it’s one of the most important Swoole parts.
-Come on, websockets in PHP?
+WebSockets in PHP?
 I’m in.
 Let’s see how it looks.

 Problems encountered whilst using Swoole

-It all worked well so far, but there were two problems I’ve encountered during the tests of some solutions using Swoole.
+It all worked well so far, but there were two problems I encountered during the tests of some solutions using Swoole.
 These were:

-First one is easy to mitigate.
+The first one is easy to mitigate.
 We just need to set up a reverse proxy using NGINX or any load balancer and it’s done.
-But by doing that, we lose extreme performance boost that Swoole offers.
+But by doing that, we lose the extreme performance boost that Swoole offers.

-Second one is more tricky.
+The second one is more tricky.
 Swoole spawns worker processes for handling requests which means that if we create a global variable, its value is independent between threads and it can’t work.
-Here’s an example showing this behaviour.
+Here’s an example showing this behavior.

-Swoole, as everything, has its bright sides and dark corners.
 I think it’s still a good idea to bring asynchronous programming to PHP.
-It can be used in various cases, ranging from fast prototyping, by concise single responsibility microservices, low-latency game servers and ending with being a backend server for big frameworks.
-Promising indeed.
+It can be used in various cases, ranging from fast prototyping to concise single-responsibility microservices, and low-latency game servers, and ending up being a backend server for big frameworks.